Best Visa credit cards for 2020

 Best for simple rewards

-With the Capital One Venture card you’ll earn 50,000 bonus miles after you spend $3,000 in the first three months from account opening.
+For a limited time, you’ll earn 100,000 bonus miles after you spend $20,000 on purchases in the first 12 months from account opening.
+Or still earn 50,000 bonus miles after you spend $3,000 on purchases in the first three months from account opening.

 The biggest benefit of the Capital One Venture card is that it’s such a simple and rewarding card.
 For starters, it earns 2x Venture miles on every purchase, so you never have to worry about bonus categories.
 Plus, those miles can all be redeemed for 1 cent each toward an eligible travel purchase.
 That means you never have to worry about blackout dates or finding award space.